 In 1796, the Fabbrica di San Pietro (an ecclesiastical institution regulating the Vatican’s business interests) was granted a long lease of the palace.
 Part of the building was used for offices of the institute itself and the rest was rented out.

-From 1824 to 1848, the palazzo was owned by the Collegio dei Nobili run by the, by then revived, Jesuit Order.
+From 1824 to 1848, the palazzo was owned by the Collegio dei Nobili, which was run by the, by then revived, Jesuit Order.

 During the time of the Roman Republic, Giuseppe Mazzini took up residence in the building.

-Nowadays, after having changed occupants several more times, it houses multiple departments of the Camera dei Deputati.
+Nowadays, after having changed occupants several more times, the palazzo houses multiple departments of the Camera dei Deputati.